We work with the academic community, civil society, institutions and businesses to research specific solutions for sustainable development.

 Eni subscribes to the Katowice Declaration on Sound Carbon Accounting, promoted by the International Emissions Trading Association (IETA).
 This urges the introduction of a consistent, reliable and transparent system for counting carbon emissions trading between countries, organisations and communities as part of the Paris Agreement on climate change.
 The document was signed in December 2018 at COP 24 in Katowice by a wide range of environmental organisations, big emissions trading operators and major international energy companies.
 It aims to consolidate, reinforce and extend the emissions trading system, avoiding double counting due to an absence of sound, shared accounting.

-Business Partnership of 10 major Oil & Gas companies with the aim of demonstrating industry leadership in the fight against climate change, investing in technologies to reduce GHG emissions in the Oil & Gas value chain.
+Business Partnership of 13 leading O&G companies representing about one third of world hydrocarbon production with the aim of demonstrating industry leadership in the fight against climate change, investing in technologies to reduce GHG emissions in the Oil & Gas value chain.

 Public-Private Partnership led by the World Bank which aims at reducing the practice of flaring at a global level also through the launch of the zero routines flaring initiative, which commits the adherents to eliminate the volumes of gas sent to process flaring by 2030.